Let’s talk about not-so-good news

 In general, we want to avoid sounding transactional.
 We don’t want to say things like, “Unfortunately, you didn’t qualify for… .”
 Be sympathetic, warm, and positive.

-Here are some examples of bad news:
+Some examples of bad news

 - The customer didn’t qualify for a particular tax break.